|

 The wilderness and the dry land shall be glad,

-(And one might imagine the people shouting their agreement and support: Yes!)
+the desert shall rejoice and blossom; (And one might imagine the people shouting their agreement and support: Yes!)

 like the crocus it shall blossom abundantly,